InsideTracker

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

 Fasting insulin provides insight into metabolic efficiency and fuel utilisation during exercise.
-Athletes benefit from understanding their insulin sensitivity for optimal energy management.
+Active individuals benefit from understanding their insulin sensitivity for optimal energy management.

 This test measures baseline insulin levels in a fasting state.
 Elevated fasting insulin often precedes elevated fasting glucose, making it an early indicator of metabolic dysfunction.